 Bonampak’s setting in dense jungle hid it from the outside world until 1946.
-Stories of how it was revealed are full of mystery and innuendo, but it seems that Charles Frey, a young WWII conscientious objector from the US, and John Bourne, heir to the Singer sewing machine fortune, were the first outsiders to visit the site when Chan Bor, a Lacandón, took them there in February 1946.
-Later in 1946 an American photographer, Giles Healey, was also led to the site by Chan Bor and found the Templo de las Pinturas, with its famous murals.
+Stories of how it was revealed are full of mystery and innuendo, but it seems that Charles Frey, a young WWII conscientious objector from the US, and John Bourne, heir to the Singer sewing-machine fortune, were the first outsiders to visit the site when Chan Bor, a Lacandón, took them there in February 1946.
+Later in 1946 a photographer from the US, Giles Healey, was also led to the site by Chan Bor and found the Templo de las Pinturas, with its famous murals.

-The site of Bonampak (admission M$37; 8am-4:45pm) spreads over 2.4 sq km, but all the main ruins stand around the rectangular Gran Plaza.
-Never a major city, Bonampak spent most of the Classic period under Yaxchilán’s sphere of influence.
-The most impressive surviving monuments were built under Chan Muwan II, a nephew of the Yaxchilán’s Itzamnaaj B’alam II, who acceded to Bonampak’s throne in AD 776.
-The 6m-high Stele 1 in the Gran Plaza depicts Chan Muwan holding a ceremonial staff at the height of his reign.
+The site of Bonampak spreads over 2.4 sq km, but all the main ruins stand around the rectangular Gran Plaza.
+Never a major city, Bonampak spent most of the Classic period in Yaxchilán’s sphere of influence.
+The most impressive surviving monuments were built under Chan Muwan II, a nephew of Yaxchilán’s Itzamnaaj B’alam II, who acceded to Bonampak’s throne in AD 776.
+The 6m-high Stele 1 in the Gran Plaza depicts Chan Muwan II holding a ceremonial staff at the height of his reign.
 He also features in Stele 2 and Stele 3 on the Acrópolis, which rises from the south end of the plaza.

 In reality, the infant prince probably never got to rule Bonampak; the place was abandoned before the murals were finished, as Classic Maya civilization evaporated.

 Don't forget to look up at the intricately carved lintels when entering Edificios 1 and 6.